The obelisk at Stourhead, which is very similar to the demolished Woolverstone obelisk.

 Comments: Woolverstone is considered the best of Johnson's extant country houses.

-Garden & Outbuildings: In the late 18th century Charles Berners Sr. erected an obelisk in memory of his father, William, at the huge cost of £2,000 (approximately £2 million in 2020 inflation adjusted values using the labour value commodity index).
-The 96-foot-tall column was topped by a globe representing the sun, from which emanated gilded rays.
-In July of 1943, during war-time occupation, the obelisk was accidentally burned down; the remains were later demolished by explosives.
+Garden & Outbuildings: In 1793 Charles Berners Sr. erected an obelisk in memory of his father, William, at the huge cost of £2,000 (approximately £2 million in 2020 inflation adjusted values using the labour value commodity index).
+The 96-foot-tall column was topped by a hollow globe that represented the sun, complete with gilded rays.
+The globe supposedly contained a wooden staircase that enabled visitors to make their way top of the sphere and take in the view through peepholes.
+In July of 1943, during war-time occupation, the obelisk was accidentally damaged by fire and the remains were demolished via explosives soon thereafter.
+Though Woolverstone's obelisk has been lost, a very similar sun-topped obelisk can be seen today at Stourhead (see "Images" section).

 Architect: Robert MylneDate: 1791-93